 Your customers are good sources for content ideas.
 Scan your support inbox to find:

-- Pain points your audience is experiencing
+- Pain points your audience experiences

 - Questions they have before purchasing

-- Goals they’re achieving with your product
+- Goals they achieve with your product

 You could even tell your existing customers’ stories to help new shoppers picture themselves in their shoes.